rust-lang/rust/text/0000-deprecation.md

-Public API items (both plain `fn`s, methods, trait- and inherent `impl`ementations as well as `const` definitions, type definitions, struct fields and enum variants) can be given a `#[deprecate]` attribute.
+Public API items (both plain `fn`s, methods, trait- and inherent `impl`ementations as well as `const` definitions, type definitions, struct fields and enum variants) can be given a `#[deprecated]` attribute.

-This attribute *must* have the `since` field, which contains at least the version of the crate that deprecated the item, as defined by Cargo.toml (thus following the semver scheme).
+This attribute *must* have the `since` field, which contains the exact version of the crate that deprecated the item, as defined by Cargo.toml (thus following the semver scheme).
 It makes no sense to put a version number higher than the current newest version here, and this is not checked (but could be by external lints, e.g.
 [rust-clippy](https://github.com/Manishearth/rust-clippy).

-Following semantic versioning would mean that the supplied value could actually be a version *range*, which could imply an end-of-life for the feature.
+It is required that the version be fully specified (e.g. no wildcards or ranges).

 Other optional fields are: